Tractor Rapsodie

 - 20:00

-De Kriekelaar - Brussel
+De Kriekelaar - Brussels (BE)

 On the land of wannabe-farmer Louis Vanhaverbeke, the line between agriculture and performance becomes indistinct.
 In Tractor Rapsodie, the artist reconnects with the earth after a period of mental turmoil, finding comfort in manual labour and the rhythms of the soil.
 Sowing, harvesting and composting are gestures that make time tangible once again.